aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Absolute Monarchies/Crisis in Europe.md

 #### Prior knowledge

 - Just like all other wars, this one was very destructive.
-- Similar to the [[Hundred Year's War|Hundred Year's War]], France came on top which changed a lot of dynamics, but unlike it, the war was about religion and not government
+- Similar to the [[../Europe in the Middle Ages/Hundred Year's War|Hundred Year's War]], France came on top which changed a lot of dynamics, but unlike it, the war was about religion and not government
   - Both involved guns heavy
-- In addition, one of the major effects was famine and population loss similar to the [[The Black Death Review|Black Death]]
+- In addition, one of the major effects was famine and population loss similar to the [[../Europe in the Middle Ages/The Black Death Review|Black Death]]

 ### The Changing Face of War